• Welcome to SportsJournalists.com, a friendly forum for discussing all things sports and journalism.

 The reason he should have DQ'd himself is obvious:

-He fucked up.
+He forked up.
 In his rage over getting screwed by the perfect shot, he walked to the drop area and seemingly forgot where the ball last crossed the hazard.
 This is why he thought it was ok to go two yards back.
 When he was alerted there was a potential violation, he should have owned up to the fact that he CLEARLY mixed up the rule and added two strokes to his score BEFORE he signed the card.
 He obviously did not want to do that.
-That's what makes it bullshit.
+That's what makes it bullshirt.

 The rules official can't really determine if he sorta dropped it in the same area, but Tiger clearly knows he mixed up the rule.
 And players are constantly reminded that ignorance is not an excuse.
 He went backward to improve his lie when that wasn't an option.
 He was them questioned about it.
 Whatever explantion he gave Ridley before he signed the card was b.s. based on his comments to Rinaldi.
 This is why Faldo and Chamblee are so adamant that he should have withdrawn, even though ANGC had enough wiggle room to keep him in the tournament.